kora-projects/kora-docs/mkdocs/docs/v2/en/guides/database-jdbc.md

   exclude: true
 title: Database Integration with Kora
 summary: Learn how to integrate databases with Kora using JDBC and perform CRUD operations
+description: "Step-by-step PostgreSQL persistence with Kora JDBC: the io.koraframework:database-jdbc and database-flyway artifacts, JdbcDatabaseModule and FlywayJdbcDatabaseModule, an @EntityJdbc DAO with @Column mapping, a @Repository extending JdbcRepository with @Query, Optional and UpdateCount results, the jdbc configuration section with Hikari pool settings, flyway.locations and the generated repository and row mapper sources."
+agent:
+  use_when: "Use this file for questions about adding a PostgreSQL database to a Kora service with JDBC: io.koraframework:database-jdbc, database-flyway, JdbcDatabaseModule, FlywayJdbcDatabaseModule, @Repository, JdbcRepository, @Query, @EntityJdbc, @Column, UpdateCount, RETURNING id, the jdbc config section (jdbcUrl, username, password, poolName, maxPoolSize) and Flyway migrations at startup."
 tags: database, jdbc, crud, persistence
 ---